facebookresearch/hydra/website/docs/advanced/terminology.md

 ## Input Configs
 Input configs are building blocks used to construct the [Output Config](#output-config) consumed by the application.
-They can be grouped by placing them into [Config Groups](#config-group).
+They can be grouped by placing them in [Config Groups](#config-group).

 ### Config files
-A form of Input Config: Hydra supports ([YAML](https://yaml.org/) files) config files.
-The files can physically exist on the file system or in Python modules.
+Config files are form of input configs in [YAML](https://yaml.org/) format.
+They can exist in the file system or in a Python module.
 ```yaml title="Example config file
 user:
   name: James Bond